HOW TO WORK YOUR BACK AT HOME

 When working the lower back, it’s important to train it with the muscles it prefers to work with.

-It likes to get some help from the glutes and from the lats that tie into your lower back.
+It likes to get some help from the glutes and lower body, and from the lats that tie into your lower back.

-This Reverse Superman exercise will incorporate all of these muscle groups, and because it’s done with the arms behind the body, you’re actually rotating the shoulders back with each repetition.
+This Reverse Superman exercise will incorporate all of these muscle groups, and because it’s done with the arms behind the body, you’ll pull your shoulder blades, rotating them back with each repetition.
 That means the rotator cuff is getting involved, too.

-As you can see, using no equipment doesn’t mean you have no options when it comes to training the back.
-You don’t even have to compromise on the difficulty of the exercises.
+As you can see, using no equipment doesn’t mean you have no options when it comes to performing back exercises at home.
+You don’t even have to compromise on the difficulty of the upperbody exercises.
 In fact, a few of these exercises may even require you to dial them back!
-Being without access to the gym definitely doesn’t mean you have to give up on getting great results.
+Being without access to the gym definitely doesn’t mean you have to give up on stronger healthier shoulders.

 - For the upper back, the Back Widow exercise will allow you to hit traps, rhomboids and posterior deltoids.